');

 About Oakland, IA

-Oakland is a small community in Iowa with a population of 1,500 residents.
-The median household income is $72,500 per year, which is above the national average.
-The median age in Oakland is 36.4 years.
+Oakland is a small town located in Iowa with a population of 1,500 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,500 per year, which is 4% below the national median of $75,149.
+The median age of 36.4 years is close to the US median age of 38.9 years.

 Cost of Living in Oakland, IA